sankalp-rajeev/social-media-2023/README.md

 Conclusion
 This project showcases a comprehensive approach to database management, user interaction, and social media functionalities.
 Feel free to explore, fork, or contribute to this initiative.
 Feedback is always appreciated!
+This is the link to the vide demonstration : https://www.youtube.com/watch?v=JONdeJ6hhk0&ab_channel=MuditArora